Annotate Images (Image Documents)

 Although you can technically use any annotation type with

 ImageDocument, we recommend disabling certain annotation tools when working with image documents.
-For example, text selection- or text extraction-based annotations, such as highlight and underline annotations, do not make sense for an
+For example, text selection- or text extraction-based annotations, such as highlight and underline annotations, don’t make sense for an

 ImageDocument because there will be no selectable text in the document.